 Based on this definition and from interviews with guardian and fishery officers in Labrador, the fishing locations in Labrador were categorized as estuary or coastal and harvests attributed to these accordingly.
-Between 2000 and 2015, the percentage of the total Labrador subsistence harvests which were taken in coastal areas has ranged from 15.0% to 25.2% (Table 2).
-Approximately similar percentages of the harvests in SFA 1A and SFA 2 occur in coastal areas (Table 3).
-In 2015, 34.3t, 80.8% of total subsistence fisheries harvests of Atlantic salmon, were harvested from areas classified as estuaries and 8.2t (19.2%) were from locations classified as coastal
+Between 2000 and 2016, the percentage of the total Labrador subsistence harvests which were taken in coastal areas has ranged from 15.0% to 25.2% (Table 1).
+In 2016, 32.6 t, 82.4% of total subsistence fisheries harvests of Atlantic salmon, were harvested from areas classified as estuaries and 7.0 t (17.6%) were from locations classified as coastal.
+Approximately similar percentages of the harvests in SFA 1A and SFA 2 occur in coastal areas (Table 2).